Flights to Glasgow

 Black Pudding

-Black pudding has recently been declared a super food by the British Nation Health Service and is now more popular than ever before.
-A traditional Scottish dish that is made up of a mixture of suet, oats, blood, barley and a blend of special spices and then stuffed into a casing.
-It's then fried or grilled like a sausage and served up usually on a Scottish Breakfast.
+Black pudding has recently been declared a super food by the British Nations Health Service and is now more popular than ever before.
+Found in many of the popular Glasgow restaurants, it is a traditional Scottish dish made up of a mixture of suet, oats, blood, barley, and a blend of special spices and then stuffed into a casing.
+It's then fried or grilled like a sausage and served up usually on a Scottish breakfast.

 Cranachan

-For those of us with a sweet tooth this is the dessert for you.
-Simple yet elegant, made up of fresh raspberries, whipped cream, honey and toasted oats with a splash of whisky on top.
-A bit of taste explosion to satisfy any sweet lovers out there.
+This is the dessert for those of you with a sweet tooth.
+Simple yet elegant, made up of fresh raspberries, whipped cream, honey, and toasted oats with a splash of whisky on top, Cranachan can be described as a taste explosion to satisfy any sweet lovers out there.

 Scottish Breakfast

-Every visitor to Scotland needs to enjoy a Scottish Breakfast at least once during their stay.
-Consisting of egg, bacon, fried potatoes, baked beans, a tattie scone, buttered toast and the most famous item to make the breakfast Black Pudding.
-Black pudding is famous in Scotland but, be warned the main gradient of a Scottish breakfast is pork.
-Don't forget it's all rounded off with a spot of tea.
-A perfect way to kickstart your day of sightseeing.
+Every visitor to Scotland needs to enjoy a Scottish breakfast at least once during their Glasgow vacation.
+The breakfast consists of eggs, bacon, fried potatoes, baked beans, a tattie scone, buttered toast, and the most famous item in Glasgow cuisine, the black pudding.
+Black pudding is renowned in Scotland, but be warned that the main gradient of a Scottish breakfast is pork.
+The breakfast is rounded off with a spot of tea - a perfect way to kickstart your day of Glasgow sightseeing.
+To experience this magical city for yourself, make sure to book the next flight to Glasgow from Corendon Airlines and start your journey.

 Culture